Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

     also hotkeys for moving around map.csv in the editor

-## Imroving reliability of tilesets
+## Improving reliability of tilesets

 Due to the need to be able to edit tilesets over time without making all our old levels unreadable, we need to have some sort of system for assigning a uuid or serial number to each unique tile in a tileset
 Then when we save tilemaps, we will have to convert from tile indices to tile uuids